 If the area you want to research is not listed here, you’re still welcome to get in touch to discuss what’s possible (see About us for links to our profile pages with research areas and contact details).

-Current Doctoral Research Topics
+Current and Recent Doctoral Research Topics

 Currently, postgraduate researchers at Staffordshire University are working on the following topics: